In this article, I dive into an event competed by female Artistic gymnasts – the Balance Beam (BB).

 Acrobatic skills are flighted for example a back handspring or a somersault involves the gymnast completely leaving the apparatus.
 Acrobatic skills are very much like tumbling-type moves found in floor routines.

-Performing these moves on a four-inch-wide beam is way more difficult than a sprung floor though!
+Performing these moves on a four-inch-wide beam is way more difficult than on a sprung floor though!

 The margin of error is tiny but the rewards are high in terms of higher difficulty scores.